Yahya Golmohammadi: Zob Ahan

 On 10 May 2014, Zob Ahan announced on their official website that Yahya Golmohammadi signed a two-year deal with the Isfahani outfit.
 Despite a disappointing start, Zob Ahan began their successful run from the January 2015.
 They finished the league in the 4th place, securing AFC Champions League spot.
 They also won Hazfi Cup after defeating Naft Tehran in the final.
 The title was the first major trophy that Golmohammadi won since he started his managerial career.
 Zob Ahan also won the title in next year for the second season in row, by defeating Esteghlal in the final.
 He also managed to win the first addition of Iranian Super cup since its relaunch (the competition was abandoned in 2005 up until 2016).

 On 24 September 2016, Golmohammadi parted away with Zob Ahan after a poor start of the season, which placed Zob Ahan in the 14th position.

 Return to Persepolis

 On 13 January 2020, Golmohammadi was named Persepolis F.C. head coach, replacing Argentine Gabriel Calderón.
 This was Golmohammadi's second stint with Persepolis F.C..
 At that moment he took charge of a team who were leading the Persian Gulf Pro League by 3 points.
-“This is a huge honor.”
-Golmohammadi said in his first talks as Persepolis new coach.
+"This is a huge honor".
+Golmohammadi said in his first interviews as Persepolis new coach.
+After managing this team for 4 years and achieving a lot of honours in Persepolis F.C., On 1 January 2024 after the match against Mes Rafsanjan F.C., he announced his resignation as his role.